sophieM03/git-workshop/README.md

 ## Refactor (1/2)

-Rename `todos` to `items`.
+Rename `todos` to `items` in the `TodoList` component.

-## You end your day and push a WIP commit
+## End your day and push a WIP commit

-In case there is a problem with your local commit, you want to push your WIP work at the end of the day.
-Moreover, you don’t have time to think of a better name for your commit.
+At the end of the day, that’s interesting to push your code even if it’s still WIP.

 1. Stage your files on the refactoring.

-2. Create your WIP commit:
+2. Create your WIP commit, you don’t bother with the naming:

 ```bash
 git commit -m "WIP"